Doctor in the House (franchise): Characters

 The main antagonist is the well-respected and ill-tempered surgeon Professor (later Sir) Geoffrey Loftus (Ernest Clark).
-Most of the plot lines revolve around the students' attempts to meet his demanding expectations.
+Many of the plot lines revolve around the students' attempts to meet his demanding expectations.
 Another hospital official with whom the students have contact is the Dean (Ralph Michael), who is more interested in the hospital's Rugby union team than he is in medicine.

 Other characters in the early episodes, some of whom later reappeared for single episodes in subsequent series, include: